sscholbe/heli-predict/README.md

 - Small footprint in memory and code to minimize the risk of detection by the Anti-Cheat system.

 ## Data collection
-We collect the data by flying around for approximately half an hour on a local server and recording the helicopter's state at every frame using the software.
+We collect the data by flying around on a local server and recording the helicopter's state at every frame using the software (~35 min of footage).
 This includes time, position, rotation, and velocity.
 The game engine provides this data for all vehicles as it is required to render and update them.

 The position data of the test set (~5 min of footage) looks as follows: